LoganBram/BuddyBets/README.md

 **/auth/register**

 Stores user data in database using bcrypt for password encryption and responds with a JWT token, the token contains the UUID user ID in the payload.
+Requires name,email and password JSON data and sets local storage JWT token upon request.

 **/auth/login**

 Checks for the user in the database and responds with JWT token, if failed it responds with correct corresponding error message.
+Requires email and password and sets JWT token in local storage upon request.

 **/auth/is-verify**

-Runs authorize middleware to check if token in local storage is valid, returns true or proper error message based on case
+Runs authorize middleware to check if JWT token in local storage is valid, returns true or corresponding error message based on case

 # Games -> for updating the database